farmountain/Codex_Boaster/README.md

 2. Install dependencies via `npm install`.
 3. Start the dev server using `npm run dev`.

+### Terminal Runner

+Run common setup commands directly from the dashboard.
+Open the **Configure Environment** page and use the embedded Terminal Runner to execute commands such as `npm install` or `pytest`.
+Logs are streamed in real time and saved under `logs/runtime/` for later review.

 ## Tests

 Execute Python tests with `pytest` and frontend tests with `npm test`.